cankutcubuk/RNAseq_Pipeline/README.md

-Here I will be depositing RNAseq pipelines to share them with project collabrators.
+Here I will be depositing RNAseq pipelines to share them with project collaborators.